Abstract art: Late 20th century

 A 1939–1942 oil on canvas painting by Piet Mondrian titled Composition No. 10.
 Responding to it, fellow De Stijl artist Theo van Doesburg suggested a link between non-representational works of art and ideals of peace and spirituality.

 During the Nazi rise to power in the 1930s many artists fled Europe to the United States.
 By the early 1940s the main movements in modern art, expressionism, cubism, abstraction, surrealism, and dada were represented in New York: Marcel Duchamp, Fernand Léger, Piet Mondrian, Jacques Lipchitz, André Masson, Max Ernst, and André Breton, were just a few of the exiled Europeans who arrived in New York.
 The rich cultural influences brought by the European artists were distilled and built upon by local New York painters.
 The climate of freedom in New York allowed all of these influences to flourish.
 The art galleries that primarily had focused on European art began to notice the local art community and the work of younger American artists who had begun to mature.
 Certain artists at this time became distinctly abstract in their mature work.
 During this period Piet Mondrian's painting Composition No. 10, 1939–1942, characterized by primary colors, white ground and black grid lines clearly defined his radical but classical approach to the rectangle and abstract art in general.

 Some artists of the period defied categorization, such as Georgia O'Keeffe who, while a modernist abstractionist, was a pure maverick in that she painted highly abstract forms while not joining any specific group of the period.

 Eventually American artists who were working in a great diversity of styles began to coalesce into cohesive stylistic groups.
 The best-known group of American artists became known as the Abstract expressionists and the New York School.
 In New York City there was an atmosphere which encouraged discussion and there was a new opportunity for learning and growing.
 Artists and teachers John D. Graham and Hans Hofmann became important bridge figures between the newly arrived European Modernists and the younger American artists coming of age.
 Mark Rothko, born in Russia, began with strongly surrealist imagery which later dissolved into his powerful color compositions of the early 1950s.
 The expressionistic gesture and the act of painting itself, became of primary importance to Jackson Pollock, Robert Motherwell, and Franz Kline.
+Paul Hultberg utilized this same action painting style, combined with both painterly and print making techniques with his innovative large scale expressionist abstract murals in vitreous enamel on copper.
 While during the 1940s Arshile Gorky's and Willem de Kooning's figurative work evolved into abstraction by the end of the decade.
 New York City became the center, and artists worldwide gravitated towards it; from other places in America as well.